Frequently Asked Questions

 Modulation

 We do not offer pulsed lasers based on, e.g., mode-locking technology.
 We design our lasers for CW (continuous wave) emission.
-However, we can offer the laser with a modulation input to modulate the laser diode current.

 Tuning

-The continuous tuning range, without mode hops, depends on the tuning method, namely a) about 4 GHz (32 pm) when tuning the diode current or phase heater only. b) about 32 GHz (250 pm) for synchronous tuning of the phase section and ring heaters and c) about 5 GHz (40 pm) when only tuning the laser temperature.
-Note that the laser can also be tuned quasi-continuously by merging multiple continuous tuning ranges.
+The continuous tuning range, without mode hops, depends on the laser design and the tuning method.
+For example, our ATLAS-1550 can be tuned mode-hop-free over a) about 4 GHz (32 pm) when tuning the diode current or phase heater only. b) about 32 GHz (250 pm) for synchronous tuning of the phase section and ring heaters and c) about 5 GHz (40 pm) when only tuning the laser temperature.
+Note that the laser wavelength can also be tuned over a much larger range by piece-wise mode-hop-free tuning.

 Currently, we only offer lasers based on thermo-optic tuning for the cavity phase and ring resonators by using resistive heaters placed on top of the respective waveguides.